gabrielcuvillier/arxwasm/README.md

 Once you have the game, you will need to extract its content: the __*.pak__ files.

 If you are on Windows, the easiest way to get this data is to install the game locally, and locate the .pak files in the installation folder.
-But depending on where you got the game (original CD, digital download, etc.), the method may be different.
+But for other systems (Linux), the method is different.

 More information here: http://wiki.arx-libertatis.org/Installing_the_game_data_under_Linux

-* Make the Native Client module access to this content
+* Make the Native Client module access to the game data

 There is two ways to do this: either locally through HTML5 filesystem feature of Chrome, or remotely through HTTP.